War on terror: Yemen

 The United States has conducted a series of military strikes on al-Qaeda militants in Yemen since the war on terror began.
 Yemen has a weak central government and a powerful tribal system that leaves large lawless areas open for militant training and operations.
 Al-Qaeda has a strong presence in the country.
 On 31 March 2011, AQAP declared the Al-Qaeda Emirate in Yemen after its captured most of Abyan Governorate.

-The U.S., in an effort to support Yemeni counter-terrorism efforts, increased their military aid package to Yemen from less than $11 million in 2006 to more than $70 million in 2009, as well as providing up to $121 million for development over the next three years.
+The US, in an effort to support Yemeni counter-terrorism efforts, increased their military aid package to Yemen from less than $11 million in 2006 to more than $70 million in 2009, as well as providing up to $121 million for development over the next three years.